Valdes-Tresanco-MS/gmx_MMPBSA/docs/compatibility.md

         !!! warning
-            `complex_file` is an internal variable that cannot be defined in the input file.
+            `complex_fixed` is an internal variable that cannot be defined in the input file.
 This variable stores the PDB file name of the fixed complex.
 This structure corresponds to the complex with the proper chain identifiers and amino acid numbers.
 If it does not exist, a warning will be displayed, and the complex structure extracted from the structure file defined with the -cs option will be used.